sharpliner/sharpliner/README.md

 ```

 ### Re-usable pipeline blocks
-Sharpliner lets you re-use code more easily than via YAML templates.
+Sharpliner lets you re-use code more easily than YAML templates do.
 Apart from obvious C# code re-use, you can also define sets of C# building blocks and re-use them in your pipelines:

 ```csharp